FunAudioLLM/CosyVoice/README.md

 git clone https://www.modelscope.cn/iic/CosyVoice-ttsfrd.git pretrained_models/CosyVoice-ttsfrd
 ```

-Optionaly, you can unzip `ttsfrd` resouce and install `ttsfrd` package for better text normalization performance.
+Optionally, you can unzip `ttsfrd` resouce and install `ttsfrd` package for better text normalization performance.

 Notice that this step is not necessary.
 If you do not install `ttsfrd` package, we will use WeTextProcessing by default.